-If you are going to use the Teild framework for developing a JCA connector, follow these steps.
-The required classes are in org.teild.resource.api package.
-Please note that Teild framework does not make use JCA's CCI framework, only the JCA's SPI interfaces.
+If you are going to use the Teiid framework for developing a JCA connector, follow these steps.
+The required classes are in org.teiid.resource.api package.
+Please note that Teiid framework does not make use JCA's CCI framework, only the JCA's SPI interfaces.